gujincheng/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/delegation_tokens.md

-Even though S3A delegation tokens do not use Kerberos, the code in applications which fetch DTs is normally only executed when the cluster is running in secure mode; somewhere where the `core-site.xml` configuration sets `hadoop.security.authentication` to `kerberos` or another valid authentication mechanism.
+Even though S3A delegation tokens do not use Kerberos, the code in applications which fetch DTs is normally only executed when the cluster is running in secure mode; somewhere where the `core-site.xml` configuration sets `hadoop.security.authentication` to to `kerberos` or another valid authentication mechanism.

-*Without enabling security at this level, delegation tokens will not be collected.*
+* Without enabling security at this level, delegation tokens will not be collected.*

-Once Kerberos is enabled, the process for acquiring tokens is as follows:
+Once Kerberos enabled, the process for acquiring tokens is as follows:

-1. Enable Delegation token support by setting `fs.s3a.delegation.token.binding` to the classname of the token binding to use.
+1. Enable Delegation token support by setting `fs.s3a.delegation.token.binding` to the classname of the token binding to use. to use.
 1. Add any other binding-specific settings (STS endpoint, IAM role, etc.)
 1. Make sure the settings are the same in the service as well as the client.
-1. In the client, switch to using a [Hadoop Credential Provider](hadoop-project-dist/hadoop-common/CredentialProviderAPI.html) for storing your local credentials, with a local filesystem store (`localjceks:` or `jcecks://file`), so as to keep the full secrets out of any job configurations.
+1. In the client, switch to using a [Hadoop Credential Provider](hadoop-project-dist/hadoop-common/CredentialProviderAPI.html) for storing your local credentials, *with a local filesystem store (`localjceks:` or `jcecks://file`), so as to keep the full secrets out of any job configurations.
 1. Execute the client from a Kerberos-authenticated account